-This is a course in maternal and child nursing.
-The course includes study and care of the mother during pregnancy, the delivery and post-partum, and study and care of the newborn.
+This is a course in maternal and newborn nursing.
+It includes study and care of the mother during pregnancy, the delivery and postpartum; and study and care of the newborn.
 Concurrent learning experience is provided in Scioto Memorial Hospital and by observation in the Prenatal Clinic.
-The study and care of children in medical-surgical situations includes experience in Mercy Hospital and the Pediatric Clinic and observation in the Happy Hearts School.